 - Have an intellectual or developmental disability

-There are two types of kids who are more likely to bully others:
+There are two types of children who are more likely to bully others:

-- Kids who are well-connected to peers, have social power, are overly worried about popularity, and like to be in charge of others
+- Children who are well-connected to peers, have social power, are overly worried about popularity, and like to be in charge of others

-- Kids who are more isolated from peers, may be depressed or anxious, have low self-esteem, are easily pressured by peers, and have trouble understanding other people's feelings
+- Children who are more isolated from peers, may be depressed or anxious, have low self-esteem, are easily pressured by peers, and have trouble understanding other people's feelings

 - Being aggressive or easily frustrated